 Accelerating Medicines Partnership® Program - Schizophrenia (AMP® SCZ)

 As part of this innovative collaborative partnership, all AMP SCZ data and analyses will be made available to the broad biomedical community through the NIMH Data Archive.
+The AMP SCZ website provides a centralized space for up-to-date program information and the latest AMP SCZ news.

 Schizophrenia is a serious mental illness that is associated with significant health, social, and economic concerns, and it is one of the top 15 leading causes of disability worldwide.